City Tips

 People of all sexualities, gender representations, ages, and backgrounds cheer, dance and enjoy the festivities as passing singers and dancers entertain the bustling crowd.
 Previous years have seen flag-waving Flyboard riders, Dutch military floats, and even dancing undertakers!

-The Canal Parade kicks off at noon on Saturday 6 August at Oosterdok.
+The Canal Parade kicks off at noon on Saturday 2nd August at Oosterdok.
 It will weave its way through Nieuwe Herengracht to Amstel, through Prisengracht and end at Westerdok.
 Check out the Amsterdam Pride Canal Parade Route for a more detailed look at the parade’s planned journey.

-Things to do at Amsterdam Pride 2022
+Things to do at Amsterdam Pride 2025

 Amsterdam Pride parties

-Women Pride Party at the Beach
+Women at the Beach Party

 Ladies (including anyone who identifies as a woman), don your best beachy glad rags and head to Zandvoort for a night of boogie.
 You’ll be eased in with some relaxed lounge beats, but don’t be fooled, as the sun goes down the DJs will be ramping things up with some Pride bangers!